COMPANIES ACT AMENDMENTS NO. 16 OF 2024

 - Furthermore, if the company is considered regulated (see Section 118 amendments), it would also require approval or exemption from the Takeover Regulation Panel for the repurchase of its securities in accordance with Section 117 of the Companies Act.

-It will be interesting to see over time whether common law principles such as unanimous assent and substantial compliance will provide a means by which companies may qualify their share repurchases if they did not comply with the requirements of Sections 114 and 115.
-However, doing so may pose high risks to directors and companies, given that Section 48 of the Companies Act further requires that companies apply to court within two years for approval where shares were bought back contrary to Sections 46 and 48 of the Companies Act.
+Given that the Companies Act is not clear on the when a Scheme of Arrangement does or does not apply, it will be interesting to see over time whether common law principles such as unanimous assent and substantial compliance will provide a means by which companies may qualify their share repurchases without the application of Sections 114 and 115.
+However, excluding S114 and S115 where it ought to have been applied, may pose high risks to directors and companies, given that Section 48 of the Companies Act further requires that companies apply to court within two years for approval where shares were bought back contrary to Sections 46 and 48 of the Companies Act.
 Directors could be held liable in terms of Section 77 of the Act if they failed to vote against the acquisition of shares, despite knowing that the acquisition was contrary to Section 46.

 The Companies Act Amendments 2024: